Jesus groaned in rightouss indignation

 Jesus groaned for the destiny of the lost

-Jesus groans in the spirit over the lost and He is eager to save them.
+Also, Jesus groaned in the spirit over the lost for rejecting His free offer of salvation.
 He calls them saying, “Cast away from you all your transgressions, by which you have transgressed; and make you a new heart and a new spirit: for why will you die, O house of Israel?”
 (Ezekiel 18:31).
 But He can’t force Himself on sinners.
 They need to respond to His call of love.